Ampter/py-spectrogram-tools/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the General Public License.
 See `LICENSE` for details.